BETA · Family Court Toolbox is in active development. All features are free during beta — no payment required.

 I've been interested in computers and writing software for as long as I can remember.
 After law school, I built my practice around two things: domestic violence law and access to justice for the most vulnerable people in our system.

-Outside of court, I serve as a Director of the York Region Law Association and Chair of its DEI Committee, working to make the profession more representative of the communities it serves.
+Outside of court, I serve as a Director of the York Region Law Association and Chair of its DEI Committee.
 Of my reported decisions, the one I am most proud of is Fahmy v.
 Ojeda, 2023 ONSC 6287 — kept two infant children with their newcomer mother in a women's shelter against the father's motion to flip primary care; “living in a shelter is only a temporary expedient.”

 The team behind FCT

 I'm the founder of Family Court Toolbox.
-The work is shaped by partners who share the vision — family law lawyers in court regularly, all with the same conviction that the system can be more efficient than it is today:
+The work is shaped by partners — family law lawyers in court regularly:

 • Jared Persaud — Founder